mahmoudai1/task-management-app/README.md

 ## Project Structure
 - App starting at `page.tsx` and it includes `/components/TasksList.tsx`.
-- At first, `/components/page.tsx` fetches all the tasks by calling a Laravel GET API `/api/tasks/{status}`, and pass `status` with 'all', and then fetch through `TaskController.index`.
+- At first, `/components/page.tsx` fetches all the tasks by calling a Laravel GET API `/api/tasks/{status}`, and pass `status` with 'all', and then fetch through `TaskController.index (Laravel)`.
 - If a task clicked, it will open up a `/components/ViewTask.tsx` Modal, in order to get the full description for this task.
-- If the selectedTab for status is changed, a Laravel GET API `/api/tasks/{status}` is called with the selectedTab (status) name, then `TaskController.index` return only the tasks for this status.
+- If the selectedTab for status is changed, a Laravel GET API `/api/tasks/{status}` is called with the selectedTab (status) name, then `TaskController.index (Laravel)` return only the tasks for this status.
-- Tasks can be added from `/components/AddNewTask.tsx` form, after clicking on the (+) button, a Laravel POST API `/api/add-new-task` is then sent with formData, in order to insert into RethinkDB through `TaskController.store`.
+- Tasks can be added from `/components/AddNewTask.tsx` form, after clicking on the (+) button, a Laravel POST API `/api/add-new-task` is then sent with formData, in order to insert into RethinkDB through `TaskController.store (Laravel)`.
 - `/next/utils/api.ts` is responsible for managing APIs requests and avoid repetitive code.

 # Demo